attestantio/vouch/docs/configuration.md

     timeout: '2s'
   # The beaconblockheader strategy obtains the beacon block headers from multiple beacon nodes.
   beaconblockheader:
-    # style can be 'first'. if not defined it defaults to 'first'.
+    # style can be 'first'.
+If not defined 'first' style will be used.
-    # if set to another value Vouch will default to using the multiclient.
+    # If set to any other value Vouch will default to using the multiclient.
     style: 'first'
     first:
       # beacon-node-addresses are the addresses from which to receive beacon block headers.